/ Business Services

 PURPOSE OF THE POLICY

 To guide employees, the stewards of Hope College’s resources, to appropriate resource-related behaviors that support the College’s mission through relevant Guiding Principles, Policies, and Procedures.
-The guiding principles, procedures, and policies outlined in this document are applicable to all employees and all fund types (such as, but not limited to, operating, discretionary, current restricted, professional development, endowed chair, sponsored program, agency, and capital funds) unless otherwise noted.
+The guiding principles, procedures, and policies outlined in this document are applicable to all employees and all fund and org types (such as, but not limited to, operating, discretionary, current restricted, professional development, endowed chair, sponsored program, agency, and capital funds) unless otherwise noted.

 AUTHORITY AND AMENDMENT